Get credit reporting to help protect your business

 4. You can modify your approach according to your customers’ behaviours

 When you know a business’s credit score, you can manage your payment terms with them accordingly.
-And you’ll be able to minimize or plan for the potential impacts on your business.
+And you’ll be able to minimise or plan for the potential impacts on your business.
 For example, if you know a business is high risk, it might be sensible to ask them to pay 50 percent upfront, or cash-on-delivery, instead of 30-day terms.

 If the credit report highlights a pattern of constant late payment, treat the business with caution until you find out the reason why.